spoonscen/unix-timestamp-chrome/README.md

 1. Add form validation
 2. Ability to do more than one timezone conversion and let the user store their own cities
 3. Birthdate to age calculator
-4. Give user ability to enter any date format
+4. DONE - Give user ability to enter any date format
 5. Add tests
 6. Add travis-ci
 7. Add code coverage